Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 ## Web client

 Once deployed, the software can be used through the web client, see [the dashboard section](../online.md#the-dashboard) for more information about the interface.
+You can also check [the web client configuration section](../howto/webclient-deploy.md) to see the details on how to configure your client deployment.